nordicenergy/ICO-STO-Platform/README.md

 # The Dashboard

 After register and login, you will see the user dashboard.
-Here you can see the you contributed balance and your NGY token balance.
+Here you can see the you contributed balance and your Nordic Energy token balance.

 # Register / login